lumen-org/lumen/paper.md

 A major challenge for both the development and application of Machine Learning methods is their accessibility to a human analyst, that is, the amount of hurdles that one has to take in order to practically make use and benefit from it.
 Lumen aims to improve accessibility of probabilistic machine learning models with respect to multiple aspects as follows:

-(1) Education: By providing visual and intuitive representations of models Lumen may fosters understanding of the underlying modelling techniques.
+Education: By providing visual and intuitive representations of models Lumen aims to foster understanding of the underlying modelling techniques.
 For instance

-(2) Usage:
+Debugging: Spotting artifacs

-(3) Debugging: Spotting artifacs
+Usage:

 **Interface**